-This should provide employers with some comfort that written agreement from employees is not a pre-requisite to making a claim under the Scheme.
+Therefore, there is no requirement under the Scheme for the employee to have confirmed their consent to the agreement in writing.
 However, in many cases, changes to the employment contract will be required such that the employee's written agreement will be needed in any event (and there is a suggestion in the Guidance that if such changes are imposed unlawfully this could affect eligibility for the Scheme).